 These are all good platforms where you can publish your job offer without paying.
 You can also post an offer on LinkedIn or other Job search platforms, but this is not a free service.

 Above all, the best place by far to find your team members will always be in your coworking space.
-Your community members are the best potential candidates; they understand your business needs best because they know your philosophy, your community and how the space works.
+Your community members are the best potential candidates; they understand your business needs best because they know your philosophy, your community and how space works.

 Finding the perfect coworking team could take some time but it’s easy.
 What isn’t easy is keeping and retaining team members.